ahmadmusta22/parking-management/parking-front/IMPLEMENTATION_NOTES.md

 - ✅ Responsive design
 - ✅ Error handling and edge cases

-The system is ready for production deployment and provides a solid foundation for future enhancements.
+The system is ready for local development and testing, providing a solid foundation for future enhancements and potential deployment.